 When comparing Geany vs PhpStorm, the Slant community recommends PhpStorm for most people.
-In the question“What are the best PHP IDEs?”
-PhpStorm is ranked 1st while Geany is ranked 10th.
+In the question“What are the best IDEs or editors for PHP?”
+PhpStorm is ranked 1st while Geany is ranked 8th.
 The most important reason people chose PhpStorm is:

 Ranked in these QuestionsQuestion Ranking

 Geany is very lightweight thanks to the smaller offering of features.

 Pro Built-in plugin manager